Cray-HPE/docs-csm/troubleshooting/known_issues/spire_pod_initializing.md

 ### Apply workaround

-1. Find the node that the first Spire Server is attempting to start on.
+1. Find the node that the first Spire server is attempting to start on.

    ```bash
    kubectl get pods -n spire -o wide | grep spire-server-0